chandlerbing65nm/FakeImageDetection/README.md

   --resume_train $RESUME \
 ```

-now, use this to run training:
+Now, use this to run training:
 ```bash
 bash train.sh
 ```